Winning numbers drawn in ‘Lotto Plus’ game - NewsBreak

 Winning numbers drawn in ‘Lotto Plus’ game

-INDIANAPOLIS (AP) _ The winning numbers in Saturday evening’s drawing of the Indiana Lottery’s “Lotto Plus” game were:
+DENVER (AP) _ The winning numbers in Saturday evening’s drawing of the Colorado Lottery’s “Lotto Plus” game were:

-INDIANAPOLIS (AP) _ The winning numbers in Saturday evening’s drawing of the Indiana Lottery’s “Lotto Plus” game were:
+DENVER (AP) _ The winning numbers in Saturday evening’s drawing of the Colorado Lottery’s “Lotto Plus” game were:

 News from The Associated Press, the definitive source for independent journalism from every corner of the globe.